MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### Are all defects reported by CodeQL true defects?

 Every CodeQL query has varying levels of precision.
 Our goal is to minimize false positives, but occasionally they will occur.
 Our suite of "Must-Fix" queries have been developed and hand-picked for use with the WHCP program because our extensive testing results in nearly 0 false positives.
-If you are seeing false positives from a query in the set of "Must-Fix" queries, email `stlogohelp@microsoft.com` immediately and we will work to get it resolved as soon as possible.
+If you are seeing false positives from a query in the set of "Must-Fix" queries, email `stlogohelp@microsoft.com` immediately or file an issue on the [Windows-Driver-Developer-Supplemental-Tools repo](https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools/issues), and we will work to get it resolved as soon as possible.

 ### Does a query's classification of either "warning" or "error" matter for the purposes of the Static Tools Logo Test?